udexon/PhosPay/README.md

 - too few people understand the theories and proposals for implementations.

 As such, our project should satisfy both criteria above to be credible.

+The breakthrough in PhosPay is a result of eliminating the conventional Unix style user ID and applying asymetric cryptography in completely novel ways.